 At Summit School, students are given opportunities to reinforce classroom learning at home.
-We choose to call it "home learning" because these assignments support and enhance our academic instructional program.
-Home learning is relevant, planned, and occasionally individualized.
-There are four types of home learning:
+We choose to call it Home Learning because these assignments support and enhance our academic instructional program.
+Home Learning is relevant, planned, and often individualized.
+Home learning may differentiate when appropriate.

+There are four types of Home Learning:

-- 1. Practice This helps students master the skills necessary to be successful in the class.
-These assignments help reinforce the objectives covered in class. - 2.
-Preparation This gets the students ready for something that is coming up in the curriculum.
-It should be challenging and help students develop the motivation to learn the new material. - 3.
-Extension This has students go above and beyond what was learned in class and is usually self-initiated. - 4.
-Creative These assignments challenge students to think critically and creatively.
-They problem solve and respond in a personal way to this type of home learning.
+- 1. Practice Helps students master skills but should not be tedious and repetitive.
+Whenever possible, students should apply skills that have been learned rather than completing a worksheet.
+Students cannot apply what they do not understand.
+Assignments are not always the same for every child and often involve choices as this encourages responsibility. - 2.
+Preparation Prepares students for something that is coming up in the curriculum.
+It should be challenging and help students develop the motivation to learn the new material.
+In general, it should not be anything rote. - 3.
+Extension Challenges students to go above and beyond what was learned in class and is usually self-initiated.
+Extension Home Learning emphasizes production versus re-production. - 4.
+Creative Engages students to think critically and creatively.
+They problem solve and respond in a personal way to this type of Home Learning.

-Most of our home learning is designed to take place four nights per normal week, Monday through Thursday, and not on weekends, holidays, or breaks.
-However, students should expect weekend homework related to long-term projects, upcoming test preparation, make-up work, or any other inclass assignments or activities.
+Because we value family and recreation time, most of Summit Home Learning is designed to take place four nights per normal week on Mondays through Thursdays, and not on weekends, holidays, or breaks.
+However, students should expect weekend homework related to long-term projects, upcoming test preparation, make-up work, or any other in-class assignments or activities.
 Weekend homework is at the discretion of the teacher.